History of the Ming dynasty: Reigns of the late 15th and 16th centuries

-A Mongol horseman.
-Miniature from the 15th–16th century.

-Under the rule of Dayan Khan (d.
-1543) and his successors, the Mongol threat to the Ming dynasty was at its greatest level since the 15th century, although periodic raiding continued throughout the dynasty.
-Like in the Tumu Crisis, the Mongol leader Altan Khan invaded the Ming dynasty and raided as far as the outskirts of Beijing.
-The Ming employed troops of Mongol descent to fight back Altan Khan's invasion, as well as Mongol military officers against Cao Qin's abortive coup of 1461.
-Mongol troops were also employed in the suppression of the Li people of Hainan in the early 16th century as well as the Liu Brothers and Tiger Yang in a 1510 rebellion.
-The Mongol incursions prompted the Ming authorities to construct the Great Wall from the late 15th century to the 16th century; John Fairbank notes that "it proved to be a futile military gesture but vividly expressed China's siege mentality."
-Yet the Great Wall was not meant to be a purely defensive fortification; its towers functioned rather as a series of lit beacons and signalling stations to allow rapid warning to friendly units of advancing enemy troops.

 Isolation to globalization

-Ming rulers faced the challenge of balancing Central Asian trade and military threats against dangerous but profitable sea powers.
-The questions were cultural, political, and economic.
-The historian Arthur Waldron declares that the early rulers faced the question "Was the Ming to be essentially a Chinese version of the Yuan, or was it to be something new?"
-The Tang dynasty provided an example of cosmopolitan and culturally flexible rule, but the Song dynasty, which never controlled key areas of Central Asia, offered an example that was culturally Han Chinese.
-The dynasty was basically reshaped by it successes and frustrations in dealing with the two sides of the outside world.
+Ming rulers faced the challenge of balancing trade with Central Asia and military threats on the northern frontiers against the dangers and profits associated with maritime powers.
+These issues were simultaneously cultural, political, and economic.
+The historian Arthur Waldron argues that early Ming rulers confronted a fundamental question: was the Ming to be essentially a Chinese version of the Yuan, or was it to be something new?
+The Tang dynasty provided a historical model of cosmopolitan and culturally flexible rule, while the Song dynasty, which never controlled key regions of Central Asia, offered an example of a polity that was more narrowly Han Chinese in orientation.
+The Ming dynasty was ultimately shaped by its successes and frustrations in managing these two external spheres of interaction.

 Universal rulership

-The early Ming emperors from the Hongwu Emperor to the Zhengde Emperor continued Yuan practices such as hereditary military institutions, demanding Korean and Muslim concubines and eunuchs, having Mongols serve in the Ming military, patronizing Tibetan Buddhism, with the early Ming Emperors seeking to project themselves as "universal rulers" to various peoples such as Central Asian Muslims, Tibetans, and Mongols.
-The Yongle Emperor cited Emperor Taizong of Tang as a model for being familiar with both China and the steppe people.
-The legacy of the Mongol Khan's as supporters of both Eastern and western religions and rulers of the agricultural plains and steppes was claimed by the Ming, such as patronizing Islam and using the Chinese, Persian, and Mongol languages in edicts on Islam, which were also used by the Yuan to show the Ming were the heirs to this Yuan legacy.
-Inspired by New Qing History studies, the so-called "New Ming History" studies have also emerged, which similarly attempts to draw attention to the Inner Asian characteristics of the Ming dynasty.
+The early Ming emperors, from the Hongwu Emperor to the Zhengde Emperor, continued several practices inherited from the Yuan dynasty.
+These included hereditary military institutions; the demand for Korean and Muslim concubines and eunuchs; the employment of Mongols in the Ming military; and the patronage of Tibetan Buddhism.
+Early Ming rulers also sought to portray themselves as "universal rulers" in their dealings with diverse groups, including Central Asian Muslims, Tibetans, and Mongols.
+The Yongle Emperor cited the Emperor Taizong of Tang as a model ruler who was familiar with both Chinese society and the steppe peoples.
+The Ming court also claimed the legacy of the Mongol khans as patrons of both Eastern and Western religions and as rulers of both agrarian regions and the steppe.
+This claim was expressed through policies such as the patronage of Islam and the use of Chinese, Persian, and Mongol languages in imperial edicts addressing Islamic communities, practices previously employed by the Yuan dynasty to assert legitimacy.
+Influenced by the methodologies of New Qing History, a body of scholarship sometimes referred to as "New Ming History" has emerged.
+This approach similarly emphasizes the Inner Asian dimensions of the Ming dynasty and challenges earlier interpretations that portrayed the Ming as solely a restoration of Han Chinese rule.